Recommended: set a Personal Access Token (non-interactive)

 1. Optionally set up a GitHub Project v2:

-orch project info --fix # auto-fills project field/option IDs into config
+orch project board info # show current board config

 How It Works